-Pinus Roxburghii (chir pine) and similar others species of this family are very important and dominated trees of forest of Murree and Kotli sattian areas (Pakistan).
+Agro forestry is the integration of trees and shrubs into crops and animal farming systems to create environmental, economic, and social benefits for inhabitants any region.
+Pinus Roxburghii (chir pine) and similar other species of this family are very important and dominated trees of forest of Murree and Kotli sattian areas (Pakistan).
 The needles leaves, stem, resins and cones of these trees are important due to their domestic and commercial uses like food, cosmetics and fertilizers.
-In the current study Pinus needles leaves and resins were chemically analyzed to assess levels of phenols, flavonoids, tannins and total oil contents by using different analytical methods as well as GC-MS and FT-IR techniques.
+Inthe current study Pinus needles leaves and resins were chemically analyzed to assess levels of phenols, flavonoids, tannins and total oil contents by using different analytical methods as well asGC-MS and FT-IR techniques.
 Antioxidants, Anti mycobacterium tuberculosis (MT) and cytotoxicity assays were performed to determined bioactivities of different extracts of leaves.
-Where as total oil contents of resins were determined by using Soxhlet method and oil was converted into different products like glycerin and biodiesel by using trans etherification process.
+Whereas total oil contents of resins were determined by using Soxhlet method and oil was converted into different products like glycerin and biodiesel by using trans etherification process.
 Results indicates that pinus leaves contains total phenols (7.26 ± 1.52) flavonoids (14.53 ± 2.45) and tannins (4.36 ± 1.23) .
-Where as total oils was found in pinus needles leaves (1.92 ± 0.28) as compared to pinus resins .
-GC-MS analysis exposed higher quantity of organic compounds (fatty acids), those were further confirmed by indication of their functional group by FT-IR analysis.
-According to results methanolic extracts of Pinus roxburgii has provided higher antioxidant values (DPPH, $IC{50} = 38.36 \pm 4.58 \mu g/ml$) and higher zones of inhibition for MT strains as compared to lower value of brine shrimp cytotoxicity assay and these values are probably due to presence of total phenols, flavonoids and essential oils contents.
-Where as pinus resins results indicates presence of glycerin and fuel oil those have higher economical values especially for developing country like Pakistan

-Key words: Pinus needles leaves, Resins, Chemical anlaysis, Organic acids, Bioactivities
+Whereas total oils were found in pinus needles leaves (1.92 ± 0.28) as compared to pinus resins.
+GC-MS analysis exposed higher quantity of organic compounds (fattyacids), those were further confirmed by indication of their functional group by FT-IR analysis.
+According to results methanolic extracts of Pinus roxburgii has provided higher antioxidant values (DPPH, IC50 = $38.36\pm4.58 \mu g/ml$) and higher zones of inhibition for MT strains as compared to lower value of brine shrimp cytotoxicity assay and these values are probably due to presence of total phenols, flavonoids and essential oils contents.
+Whereas pinus resins results indicates presence of glycerin and fuel oil those have higher economical values especially for developing country like Pakistan Key words: Pinus needles leaves, Resins, Chemical anlaysis, Organic acids, Bioactivities